kstephano/habit_tracker/README.md

 # Habits are Forever - a habit tracking website application
-Contributors: Angela Dyrmishi, Urslan Mali, James Quinn, Kelvin Stephano.
+Contributors: Angela Dyrmishi, Urslan Malik, James Quinn, Kelvin Stephano.

 ## Description
 Habits are Forever is a website that allows users to track their habits, be it custom or default.
 Users can enter an amount for a habit in order to increase its progress.
 Gamification elements such as streaks, top streaks and a leaderboard are